enterspeedhq/enterspeed-docs/docs/reference/path-selector.md

 }
 ```

-Consider, you want the entire list of product features:
+Consider, that you want the entire list of product features:

 ```json
 "features": {